openbank/openbank/v1/customer/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## Update customer credut rating and source.
+## Update customer credut rating and source. {#method-put-updatecustomercreditratingandsource}

 Update customer credit rating and source information.